 Abstract

-RESULTS: The study was conducted with a total of 121 patients, 80 (66.1%) of whom were male.
+RESULTS: The study included 121 patients, of whom 80 (66.1%) were male.
 The median age was 70 years.
-Early mortality was observed in 11 (9.1%) patients.
-The length of hospital stay for patients with a GPS of 2 was statistically significantly longer than for those with a GPS ≤1 (p=0.002).
-Similarly, early mortality rates for patients with a GPS of 2 (17.3%) were statistically significantly higher than for those with a GPS ≤1 (2.9%) (p=0.009).
-A ROC curve analysis was performed to determine the cutoff point for predicting mortality using the GPS.
-It was found that GPS values of 1.5 or higher could predict mortality with a sensitivity of 81.82% and a specificity of 60.91%.
-Age, average length of hospital stay, and incidence of malignancy were statistically significant and higher in patients who died within 30 days compared to those who survived.(p=0.011, p=0.001, and p=0.041, respectively).
-Upon evaluating the effects of age, length of hospital stay, GPS, and malignancy, which were found to be significant in univariate analyses, through logistic regression analysis, GPS was not found to have a significant impact on mortality.
+Early mortality occurred in 11 patients (9.1%).
+Patients with a GPS of 2 had significantly longer hospital stays than those with a GPS≤1 (p=0.002).
+Similarly, early mortality rates were statistically significantly higher in patients with a GPS of 2 (17.3%) compared to those with a GPS≤1 (2.9%) (p=0.009).
+A receiver operating characteristic (ROC) curve analysis was performed to determine the cutoff point for predicting mortality using the GPS.
+GPS values of 1.5 or higher were found to predict mortality with a sensitivity of 81.82% and a specificity of 60.91%.
+Age, average length of hospital stay, and the incidence of malignancy were significantly higher in patients who died within 30 days compared to survivors (p=0.011, p=0.001, and p=0.041, respectively).
+Upon evaluating the effects of age, length of hospital stay, GPS, and malignancy—which were found to be significant in univariate analyses—using logistic regression analysis, GPS was not identified as having a significant impact on mortality.